LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 ![Screenshot of the widget which contains text with statistics for how many students were in work or further study within 15 months of completing the course.
 There is also a link within the widget that takes a user to the Discover ui site and displays these details in greater depth.](src/guideImg/dl-screenshot-discoveruni1.png)

-This iFrame is not static, on the page I am viewing, there is a transition occurring where the contents fade out and a new statistic is displayed.
+This iFrame is not static, on the page I am viewing, there is a transition occurring where the contents fade out and a new statistic is displayed, there are 3 separate statistics, each presented in their own slide and the animation is infinite.

 ### First, let's outline the bits that do not fail WCAG

-In order to be fair, I'll give an overview of some of the common issues I encounter with iFrames that do at least comply on this widget.
+I'm somewhat uncomfortable outing other developers in public, so I want to provide a balanced review, so In order to be fair, we'll look at some of the stuff that does at least comply, on this widget before we get down to the issues.

 #### 2.4.1 Bypass Blocks (A)

-First thing's first, it's an iFrame so we check for a title on that iFrame and by inspecting the code, i can confirm the title of "Unistats KIS Widget" is present.
+First thing's first, it's an iFrame so we check for a `title` attribute on the iFrame and by inspecting the code, I can confirm the title of "Unistats KIS Widget" is present.
 Is that a good title?
 Not really, I have no idea what "KIS" means I searched it up and I'm still none the wiser, also what if there were more than one of these iFrames on the page, but displaying different statistics?
-Would they both have that same Generic title? probably.
-I'd recommend as a best practice the title be more descriptive, if there was more than one present on a page and they had identical titles, I'd fail it against 1.3.1 Info and Relationships (A).
+Would they both have that same Generic `title`? probably.
+I'd recommend as a best practice the `title` be more descriptive, if there was more than one present on a page and they had identical titles, I'd fail it against 1.3.1 Info and Relationships (A), as they would be non-unique.

 #### 1.4.3 Contrast (Minimum) (AA)

 The text within (yes, it is text and not an image) has the colour of green (#307E7E) and a background colour of white (#FFF), which gives us a contrast ratio of 4.76:1 and this passes for both small text and large text.
 This could possibly be a colour we have selected, so other organisations may have different results.

-The area to the side does have a gradient background, with white text, so I check that again and both colours used in the gradient do pass, albeit only just with a ratio of 4.51:1
+The static section that contains the CTA (Call to action) link does have a gradient background, with white text, so I check that again and both colours used in the gradient do pass, albeit only just with a ratio of 4.51:1

 #### 1.4.10 Reflow (AA)

-Often iFrames cause whole page horizontal scroll on smaller screens or when zoomed on larger screens, there's no issue with that here, the item stacks so it does not cause an issue where a user would be required to scroll in 2 directions.
+Often iFrames cause whole page horizontal scroll on smaller screens or when zoomed on larger screens, as often they have fixed widths, there's no issue with that here, the item stacks into a column so it does not cause an issue where a user would be required to scroll in 2 directions.

 #### 1.1.1 Non-text Content (A)